This 10-minute marvel will gratify your tastebuds and have you imploring il contadino for more.

 Bake pears in the oven for a few minutes, or until the cheese has fully melted, and begins to bubble slightly.

-Carefully transfer on a serving platter and drizzle with warm honey.
+Carefully transfer on a serving platter and drizzle with warm honey and garnish with toasted pine nuts.
 Serve with bold red wine as a prelude to robust meat courses and hefty lasagna, or simply as a restoring midnight tonic.

 OMG, I can't breathe that sounds so delicious.